shivannis/xandr-docs-public/xandr-docs/articles/invest/click-tracking.md

 description: This article explains about tracking clicks.
 Click tracking helps the ad serving industry to optimize CPC and CPA goals, bidding, and measuring campaign success.
 ---

-# Microsoft Invest - click tracking
+# Microsoft Invest - Click tracking

 Click tracking serves many useful purposes within the ad serving industry as a whole.
 For Xandr, click tracking is necessary for optimizing to CPC and CPA goals, for bidding CPC and CPA, and for measuring a campaign's success.